nbsato/soiap/doc/instructions.md

 mass_scale 0 !
 0: do nothing or 1: rescale the atomic masses to that of C
 max_displacement 0.25 ! max. displacement of atoms in Bohr

-unit_time 1 ! unit of the time step; 1: fs or 2: Hartree a.u.
+unit_time 1 ! unit of the time step
+            !
+1: fs or 2: Hartree a.u.
 time_step 1.0 ! time step

 external_stress_v 0.0 0.0 0.0 ! external pressure in GPa